theblurry99/dpmodernity/README.md

 # DreamProject Modernity
 a proof of concept modern version of the DreamProject website.

-- written and designed by Peach
+- written and designed by @pexch
 - maintained and taken care of while designing by theblurry99
 - fully built on vs code